 You can get a State Farm good student discount if you have at least a B average.
-Student drivers can save up to 25% as long as they are 16-25 years old and enrolled full-time in high school, college or home schooling.
+Student drivers can save up to 25% as long as they are 16-25 years old and enrolled full-time in high school, college, or homeschooling.
 Homeschooled students can also qualify if they score in the top 20% of a national test such as the PSAT, SAT, or ACT.

 Young drivers are usually quite expensive to insure since they lack driving experience.
 However, State Farm offers a good student discount because having good grades shows the insurer that you are responsible off the road, meaning you’re more likely to be responsible in the driver’s seat as well.

 State Farm good student discounts vary by state, but it’s always worth the effort of checking if they are available in your location.
+Check out WalletHub's guide for more information on State Farm discounts.

 Yes, State Farm does have a military discount of 25% off a customer’s auto insurance premium, but only in Louisiana.
 The State Farm military discount is available to eligible members of the United States Armed Forces community who are based in Louisiana or whose spouse and/or dependents live there.